 Notes: Significance at the 1% level denoted by and for 5% and 10% level.
 OLS estimates with robust standard errors in parentheses under coefficients.
 We use the science and reading exam pass rates from HSEEs in US (government schools only), contextual value added and % of pupils achieving 5 GCSEs A-C (Level 2 threshold) in UK, % of pupils qualifying for upper secondary school in Sweden, natural sciences in High School National Exam (ENEM) and Portuguese and math average in Prova Brasil in Brazil, X Standards Average science and first language score in India (Appendix A).
 Pupil achievement data z-scored within country.
 Autonomous government schools are escolas de referência in Brazil, private-aided schools in India, friskolor in Sweden, academies, foundation, and voluntary-aided schools in the UK, and charter and magnet schools in the US.
 Management is z-score of the averaged of the z-scored 20 individual questions.
-General controls: regional dummies, school curriculum (academic vs. vocational) and noise (job post and tenure of interviewee; interviewer dummies, day of week; time of day and interview duration and reliability measure).
-Pupil controls: Brazil (% of female pupils, % of foreign and naturalized pupils, and % of indigenous pupils), Canada (% of pupils whose 1st language is known/believed to be other than English), India (% of female pupils and % of pupils whose 1st language is not English, % of non-white pupils, and % of pupils eligible for a school meal); and US (% of female pupils, % of non-white pupils, and % of pupils eligible for a school meal).
+General controls: regional dummies, school curriculum (academic vs. vocational) and noise (job post and tenure of interviewe; interviewer dummies, day of week; time of day and interview duration and reliability measure).
+Pupil controls: Brazil (% of female pupils, % of foreign and naturalized pupils, and % of indigenous pupils), Canada (% of pupils whose 1st language is known/believed to be other than English), India (% of female pupils, % of pupils whose 1st language is not English, % of non-white pupils, and % of pupils whose 1st language is Swedish in Sweden), UK (% of female pupils, % of pupils whose 1st language is not English, % of non-white pupils, and % of pupils eligible for a school meal).